kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 ## In case of existing Kubeflow installation

-If you set up Dynamic Provisioning *after* installing Kubeflow, you must change the storage class on your existing unbinded PVCs.
+If you set up Dynamic Provisioning *after* installing Kubeflow, you must change the storage class on your existing unbound PVCs.

 To perform this task you need to: